Home » IBPS RRB » Topic Wise Weightage in IBPS RRB...

 Topic Wise Weightage in IBPS RRB PO Exam

 In the IBPS RRB PO Exam, the topic-wise weightage has varies different sections.
 Quantitative Aptitude typically carries significant weight, covering topics like Data Interpretation, Simplification, Number Series, and Arithmetic.
 Reasoning Ability is also important topic, with questions on topics such as Puzzles, Seating Arrangements, Syllogism, and Inequality.
 The English Language section focuses on Reading Comprehension, Cloze Test, Error Spotting, and Vocabulary.
 General Awareness includes questions on current affairs, banking awareness, and static GK.
 Computer Knowledge may cover basic computer operations, MS Office, and Internet-related questions.
-Understanding the weightage of each topic helps candidates prioritize their preparation effectively for the Exam.
+Understanding the weightage of each topic helps candidates prioritise their preparation effectively for the Exam.

 Topic-wise Weightage of Reasoning